Sakib678/OWASP-Top-10-Tryhackme-Writeups/AO4 - Insecure Design/writeup.md

 ### Mitigation:
-- Using a secure development lifecycle and secure coding practices
+- Use a secure development lifecycle and follow secure coding practices
-- Applying the defense in depth principle which establishes multiple layers of security
+- Apply the defense in depth principle which establishes multiple layers of security
 - Use the principle of least privilege
 - Perform Threat Modelling